JakeJohnson5252/bmw/README.md

 ```
 hostname -I
 ```
-Use the first IP address in the output and type this into your browser: "http://IPADDRESS:3000"
+Use the first IP address in the output to insert into the link and type this into your browser: "http://useoutput:3000"